Aliir Aliir

 Aliir Mayom Aliir (born 5 September 1994) is a professional Australian rules footballer playing for the Port Adelaide Football Club in the Australian Football League (AFL).
 He formerly played for the Sydney Swans.
+As of May 2026, Aliir has the most games played by an AFL player of South Sudanese descent.

 Early life and career

 Aliir Aliir was born in the Kakuma refugee camp in Kenya to South Sudanese parents who had fled the Sudanese civil war.
 His family moved to Australia when he was eight years of age, eventually settling in Brisbane.
 After learning to kick a football at Kedron State High School, he was invited by a friend to play Australian rules football for the Aspley Hornets as a 14-year-old.
 Within a few years, he had made the Queensland side and was invited to play for the world XVIII at the under-16 championships in Sydney.
 It was during this trip that Aliir discovered he had a long-lost sister trying to contact him.

 In 2012, Aliir's mother, brothers and sisters moved to Perth to reunite with extended family.
 Aliir decided to remain in Brisbane, and that year, he made his debut in the NEAFL for Aspley.
 Aliir made his mark as a ruckman in 2012 while playing for the Hornets and the Queensland Under-18 Scorpions.
+He was also a member of the Brisbane Lions Academy for two years while based in Queensland.

 After being overlooked in the 2012 AFL draft, Aliir made the decision to relocate to Perth to live with his family.
 There he joined the East Fremantle Football Club and spent the 2013 season playing for the club's Colts team.
 With East Fremantle, he was converted from a ruckman to a defender.